wehlutyk/thesis/content/1-introduction-2-evolution.md

 #### Contemporary revival

-Owing to the development of SCE and CAT, the last two decades have seen a regain of interest for the serial reproduction paradigm (now known as a transmission chain) and its derivatives (generally known as cultural transmission experiments), resulting in a multiplication of case studies.
+Owing to the development of SCE and CAT, the last two decades have seen a renewed interest for the serial reproduction paradigm (now known as a transmission chain) and its derivatives (generally known as cultural transmission experiments), resulting in a multiplication of case studies.
 Recent works have catalogued a number of high-level effects such as the stereotypification and personification of content [@bangerter_transformation_2000], the loss of details and clustering of events [@mesoudi_hierarchical_2004], the differential transformation of content depending on counter-intuitiveness [@barrett_spreading_2001;@norenzayan_memory_2006], on its consistency with gender stereotypes [@kashima_maintaining_2000], or on the amount of social information that it features [@mesoudi_bias_2006].
 The hypothesis here is that the cognitive processes involved in interpretation, memorisation and recall, will influence the transformation of content in ways that might not be observable in the individual transmission step, but will be observable in the outcome of transmission chains where changes have gradually accumulated.
-The evolution of content is thus often related to hypothesised cognitive biases such as hierarchicalisation [@mesoudi_hierarchical_2004], negativity [@bebbington_sky_2017], or the favouring of survival or social information [@mesoudi_bias_2006;@stubbersfield_serial_2015].
+The evolution of content is thus often related to hypothesised cognitive biases such as hierarchicalization [@mesoudi_hierarchical_2004], negativity [@bebbington_sky_2017], or the favouring of survival or social information [@mesoudi_bias_2006;@stubbersfield_serial_2015].
 However, the aims of such a catalogue of effects and the methods used to establish it have spurred some criticism [e.g. @gibbs_jr._adaptive_2010], and an approach that can separate a cognitive bias from confounding factors at the linguistic or interactive level has yet to be proposed.

 A more recent stream of research explicitly focuses on the individual transmission step in a chain.